-Our talented artists have devised a weekly carnival club, which you can enjoy at home or at school, using everyday materials and simple tools like scissors and sticky tape.
-One session a week for ten weeks, delivered every Tuesday at 10am from 21 April.
-You can view and collect them all here.
+Our talented artists have devised a weekly carnival club, which you can enjoy at home or at school, using everyday materials and simple tools like scissors, staplers and sticky tape.
+Different topics and activities will be posted here every Tuesday at 10am from 21 April until mid June.
+And it doesn’t matter if you miss one because you can view and collect them all here.

 Young people can even get a nationally accredited award for completing the whole scheme.
 It’s called Arts Award ‘Discover’, and you don’t need any previous knowledge or skills to take part.
 But you will need to register upfront for this option.

-So, start saving up those empty milk cartons and yoghurt pots, sort out your old jumble, and check out you have everything you need ready to join our Virtual Carnival Club!
+So, start saving up those empty milk cartons and yoghurt pots, sort out your old jumble, and check out what you might need ready to join our Virtual Carnival Club!

 Gina is the Lead Artist and creative producer for the New Carnival Company.
 She has been taking part in carnival since she was a young child with family and friends, enjoying all aspects of carnival – dressing up, performance, dance, music and being part of the crowd.